-- 11.28.
-OTPs comprising numbers or an alphanumeric set of characters have been delivered on a variety of channels including hardware and software tokens, short message service (SMS), or email. - 11.29.
-A financial institution that employs software within a mobile application to generate the OTP or utilises push notifications to send automated generated codes as OTPs should ensure that the OTP generators and authenticators are robust in security design and features to mitigate against hacking attempts from threat actors35. - 11.30.
-Where a third-party software OTP solution is used, a financial institution should conduct adequate due diligence on the solution prior to integration.
-Security characteristics of the solution(s) should be assessed to ensure that the generation and transmission of the OTP is secured against threat actors and only requisite data is transmitted. - 11.31.
-Where SMS is used as the channel to deliver OTPs, a financial institution should have a process in place at the point of onboarding to verify that the phone number registered to receive the SMS indeed belongs to the intended user requiring authentication and not to virtual phone numbers (e.g., VoIP36).
-The financial institutions should also ensure that the change process to update registered phone numbers requires MFA to mitigate against SIM-swapping attacks37.
+- 11.3.8 OTPs comprising numbers or an alphanumeric set of characters have been delivered on a variety of channels including hardware and software tokens, short message service (SMS), or email. - 11.3.9 A financial institution that employs software within a mobile application to generate the OTP or utilises push notifications to send automated generated codes as OTPs should ensure that the OTP generators and authenticators are robust in security design and features to mitigate against hacking attempts from threat actors. - 11.3.10 Where a third-party software OTP solution is used, a financial institution should conduct adequate due diligence on the solution prior to integration.
+Security characteristics of the solution(s) should be assessed to ensure that the generation and transmission of the OTP is secured against threat actors and only requisite data is transmitted. - 11.3.11 Where SMS is used as the channel to deliver OTPs, a financial institution should have a process in place at the point of onboarding to verify that the phone number registered to receive the SMS indeed belongs to the intended user requiring authentication and not to virtual phone numbers (e.g., VoIP).
+The financial institution should also ensure that the change process to update registered phone numbers requires MFA to mitigate against SIM-swapping attacks.